The Price (play): Productions

 The play opened on Broadway at the Morosco Theatre on February 7, 1968 where it played until the production moved to the 46th Street Theatre on November 18, 1968.
 The play closed on February 15, 1969 after 429 performances.
 The opening cast included Harold Gary as Gregory Solomon, Pat Hingle as Victor Franz, Kate Reid as Esther Franz, and Arthur Kennedy as Walter Franz.

 The Price was nominated for two 1968 Tony Awards, for Best Play (Arthur Miller, writer; Robert Whitehead, producer) and Best Scenic Design (Boris Aronson).
 The Price lost in the "Best Play" category to Tom Stoppard's Rosencrantz and Guildenstern Are Dead.
 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.

 A UK revival of the play was staged from August 9 to August 25, 2018 at the Theatre Royal, Bath to mark the 50th anniversary of the original run.
 Directed by Jonathan Church, it starred Brendan Coyle as Victor, Sara Stewart as Esther, Adrian Lukis as Walter and David Suchet as Gregory Solomon.
 The production transferred to Wyndham's Theatre in London's West End from February 5 to April 27, 2019.

-It will be revived in the Gate Theatre (Dublin, Ireland) in 2023, directed by Conleth Hill.
+It was revived at the Gate Theatre (Dublin, Ireland) in 2023, directed by Conleth Hill.